nhsx/open-source-policy/open-source-policy.md

 ## Executive summary

-This document informs why, how and when staff across the NHS should openly publish their programming code.
+This document informs why, how and when staff across the NHS in England should openly publish their programming code.
 It is aimed largely at CIOs and technical programme leads (especially sections 1, 2, and 3), teams developing new code in house (sections 3 and 4), and those commissioning new work from suppliers (3, 4, and 5).
 It is a living document, which anyone can comment upon or suggest changes to through GitHub or by email.
 Every year from Summer 2022, this document will be used to release or update official policy.
 Comments received after April of that year will form part of the following year’s update.

 The policy that this document supports will aim to provide a single position and source of guidance for anyone developing open software for or with the NHS in England.